 Home BrewedBack to Top of List

 Occupying one of the oldest structures in town, the Blacksmith Coffee Roastery is a special, family owned and operated coffee shop and roasting company located in Lindsborg, Kansas.
 Blacksmith Coffee Roastery is an artisan micro-roaster, specializing in super premium, single-origin Arabica bean coffees.
 To compliment hand-crafted coffees, they also have homemade pastries, ice cream and cobbler.

-At Reverie Coffee Roasters, they’re committed to how they source, roast and serve their coffee.
+At Reverie Coffee Roasters, they’re committed to how they source, roast, and serve their coffee.
 Striving to satisfy each individual customer, they provide multiple brew methods on the bar.
-Hand crafted beverages include pour overs, craft espresso beverages, cold brew and delicious drip coffee.
+Hand-crafted beverages include pour-overs, craft espresso beverages, cold brews, and delicious drip coffee.
 They hope to enhance your experience and knowledge of coffee.